Mémoire Cà Phê: Description

-The counter service restaurant Mémoire Cà Phê operates at the intersection of Alberta Street and 15th Avenue in northeast Portland's Vernon neighborhood.
-It serves Vietnamese American cuisine, inspired by the owners' shared heritage.
+The counter service restaurant Mémoire Cà Phê operates near the intersection of Alberta Street and 30th Avenue in northeast Portland's Concordia neighborhood.
+Previously, the business operated on Alberta Street at 15th Avenue in the Vernon neighborhood.

+Mémoire Cà Phê serves Vietnamese American cuisine, inspired by the owners' shared heritage.
 The menu includes a version of McDonald's Big Breakfast with a pandan waffle instead of a biscuit.
 One breakfast sandwich has milk bread, pork, fried egg, American cheese, and nước chấm.
 The cafe also has breakfast burritos with pork belly caramelized with fish sauce, chicken and waffles, a shrimp omelette with garlic and shallots, desserts and pastries such as affogato and a cinnamon roll with black sesame and marionberry jam, and coffee drinks.

 History

 Mémoire Cà Phê is owned by chef Richard Le of the Vietnamese restaurant Matta, coffee roaster Kimberly Dam of Portland Cà Phê, and pastry chef Lisa Nguyen of the doughnut shop HeyDay.
 In January 2024, Brooke Jackson-Glidden of Eater Portland described the trio's plans to open Mémoire Cà Phê in the spring.
 In March, she and Janey Wong said the restaurant was slated to open in June.
 Mémoire Cà Phê opened on August 24, 2024.

+Mémoire Cà Phê relocated to a larger space along Alberta in 2026.